Actaea simplex bears fragrant white flowers, in striking long heads, like soft fluffy bottlebrushes.

-Valued for beautiful flower and foliage displays in both garden and vase, as well as lovely scent.
+Valued for beautiful flower and foliage displays in both garden and vase, as well as bewitching scent.

 Stunner for the Shade

-They delight in any well composted garden soil, and relish summer mulch.
+It delights in any well composted garden soil, and relishes summer mulch.

 Purple Snakeroot is well served by its tough, robust rhizome, which can forage well for water and nutrients, and survive the tough times.

-It is also a low maintenance plant, with the only work being to cut the whole plant back to the socks after autumn, mulch for summer, and enjoy the lovely flowers and foliage all through spring, summer and autumn.
+It is also a low maintenance plant, with the only work being to cut the whole plant back to the socks after autumn, mulch for summer, and enjoy the lovely flowers, fragrance and foliage all through spring, summer and autumn.